pablohen/canaltech/README.md

-Projeto 'clone' do Canaltech com notícias vindo do Prismic.
+Projeto 'clone' do Canaltech com notícias vindo da API do Prismic.